 “And the servant?”

 The youth gave a tired shrug.
-“Gone, I said.
-Gone to town, and the gardener, too, and monsieur leaves every day for Paris at ten in the morning and comes home at six…”
+“Gone, I told you.
+Gone to town, and the gardener, too, and monsieur leaves every day for Paris at ten in the morning and comes home at six.”

 The man, paling, drew a deep breath.